F5Networks/f5-ci-docs/docs/kubernetes/kctlr-as3-delete-configmap.rst

 Deleting Container Ingress Service (CIS) AS3 config maps
 ========================================================

-You can use this procedure to delete a CIS AS3 configmap, and also remove the associated configuration objects from the BIG-IP system.
+You can use this procedure to delete CIS AS3 configmaps, and also remove the associated configuration objects from your BIG-IP system.

 .. important::

-   This procedure requires you to restart the :code:`k8s-bigip-ctlr` and may briefly impact traffic processing.
+   This procedure requires you to restart the :code:`k8s-bigip-ctlr`, and may briefly impact traffic processing.

 #.
 Log in to the command line of your container orchestration environment (COE).

 #.
-To remove the associated configuration objects from the BIG-IP system, you much create a blank configmap.
+To remove the associated configuration objects from the BIG-IP system, you must first create a blank configmap.

    .. note::

-      The bold lines are the most important and should match the currently deployed configmap.
-To help you match these line, view the example configmap: :fonticon:`fa fa-download` :download:`as3-declaration-1.yaml </kubernetes/config_examples/as3-declaration-1.yaml>`
+      The bold lines are the most important, and should match those in the currently deployed configmap.
+To help you understand how to match the lines, view the example deployed configmap at the bottom of the page.

    For example: